tprasadtp/oscimp-docker/README.md

 ## License

 This repository is licensed under MIT License.
-The licence only applies to this repository, please contact oscimp authrors for license related to oscimp platform.
+The license only applies to this repository, please contact respective reposiory authors/owners for license related to other repos.

 ## Build